 Coordinate educational resources for physicians, nurses and patients; community associations; and more.
 Planning and implementation of onsite HBV screenings in local communities.
 Other projects include educational outreach at community health fairs, festivals, and other community events.

 Research, develop projects, and perform other tasks relating to tackling hepatitis B globally through systemic solutions.

 Use Adobe InDesign, Photoshop, and Illustrator to create original designs for ALC flyers, brochures, posters, and websites.
 Your work will be featured at outreach events and on the official Stanford website.

 - Submit cover letter and resume to email@example.com

 - Subject of your email with attachments should read as follows:

 Attendance is mandatory for the following:

-Our office is within biking distance of the Stanford campus and can be reached via the free Marguerite Shuttle
+Our NEW location is blocks away from Stanford Hospital and can be reached via the free Marguerite Shuttle!

 Interns will be eligible to receive a performance-based monetary award at the conclusion of the internship.